Asian shares pare losses on U.S.-China trade optimism, oil slides

-SYDNEY (Reuters) - Asian shares pared losses on Tuesday as hopes for a de-escalation in the Sino-U.S. tariff war rose on reports that China’s top trade negotiator was preparing to visit the United States ahead of a meeting between the two countries’ leaders.
+SYDNEY (Reuters) - Asian shares pared losses on Tuesday as hopes for a de-escalation in the Sino-U.S. tariff war rose on a report that China’s top trade negotiator was preparing to visit the United States ahead of a meeting between the two countries’ leaders.

 Spreadbetters pointed to a positive start for Europe and U.S. with E-minis for the S&P 500 and the Dow up 0.5 percent each.
 FTSE futures were up 0.2 percent.

-The South China Morning Post reported, citing sources from both sides, that Liu He may visit Washington to prepare for the talks between U.S. President Donald Trump and his China’s Xi Jinping on the sidelines of the G20 summit in Argentina later this month.
+The South China Morning Post reported, citing sources from both sides, that China’s top trade negotiator Liu He may visit Washington to prepare for the talks between U.S. President Donald Trump and his Chinese counterpart Xi Jinping on the sidelines of the G20 summit in Argentina later this month.

 “This news is being perceived as a positive outcome,” said Rodrigo Catril, markets strategist at National Australia Bank.
 “So, we have seen a broad improvement in sentiment across markets.”